panjan/blog/_drafts/heater.md

 ![cutting cables](/assets/heating/wiring.png)

 Put the skirting board and the socket cover back on and voilà!
 You have a smart heating.
-Congratulations!
-Now it's time to lie down and turn the heating on and off senselessly.

 ## Integration with Home Assistant (optional)